Read by Matthew Lloyd Davies, Rebekkah Ross, Corey Brill, Jacques Roy and Danny Campbell

 Now, in Wounds, Ballingrud follows up with an even more confounding, strange, and utterly entrancing collection of six stories, including one new novella.
 From the eerie dread descending upon a New Orleans dive bartender after a cell phone is left behind in a rollicking bar fight in “The Visible Filth” to the search for the map of hell in “The Butcher’s Table,” Ballingrud’s beautifully crafted stories are riveting in their quietly terrifying depictions of the murky line between the known and the unknown.

 Nathan Ballingrud was born in Massachusetts in 1970, but spent most of his life in the South.
-He studied literature at the University of North Carolina at Chapel Hill and at the University of New Orleans.
+Ballingrud is the author of the collections North American Lake Monsters and Wounds: Six stories from the Border of Hell.
+He’s been awarded two Shirley Jackson Awards, and have shortlisted for the World Fantasy, British Fantasy, and Bram Stoker Awards.
 Among other things, he has been a cook on oil rigs and barges, a waiter, and a bartender in New Orleans.
-He now lives in Asheville.
+He now lives in North Carolina.